CursedToxic/11ASE_Task-1/PROJECT_DEVELOPMENT.md

 The user interface must be at least semi-aesthetic in order to make the user feel at home, preventing strain due to unnecessary text.
 On top of this, the application should launch the first time after installing the dependencies so that the user needs minimal time to retrieve weather data.

 **Reliability:**\
-A potential issue that needs to be adressed is the incorrect data when fetching data from the API.
+A potential issue that needs to be addressed is the incorrect data when fetching data from the API.
 An example of this is when the user searches up a city such as 'Zhuzhou' (real place) and it comes up as 'Jianning' instead.
 This cannot be fixed as there seems to be a mismatch of data from the API itself (it labels Zhuzhou as Jianning and Jianning as something else.)
 Another issue is that the current weather app cannot distinguish places with the same name.
 These can hopefully be fixed easily.

 ## Design
 ### Gantt Chart